 |F||(72 and below)||0.00|

-Students interested in pursuing a career in a health professions (for example, medicine, dentistry, physical therapy, pharmacy) should consider talking with the advisors in the Health Professions program.
-These advisors can assist students in choosing professional schools, the application process, recommendation letters, and personal statements.
+Students interested in pursuing a career in a health profession (for example, medicine, dentistry, physical therapy, pharmacy) should contact the Health Professions Office during their freshman year at HBU.
+The Health Professions Office advisor can assist students in choosing professional schools, the application process, recommendation letters, and personal statements.

 Institutional Review Board (Human Subjects in Research)